 When topographic profiles are used as a base for projections of geologic features into the subsurface, it’s generally best to avoid vertical exaggeration — in other words, the horizontal and vertical axes should have the same scale.
 However, when there is very little vertical variation across the topographic profile line, it might be useful (in order to visualize topography) to have a different vertical scale, effectively stretching out the vertical topographic variations.

 The degree of vertical exaggeration is equal to the vertical fractional scale divided by the horizontal fractional scale.
-For example, if one is using a typical U.S. Geological Survey topographic map with a horizontal scale of 1:24000 (1 in. on the map represents 24,000 in. in the real world) and a chosen vertical scale of 1:2400 (1 in. on the vertical scale represents 2,400 in. of vertical change), then the vertical exaggeration is simply 1/2400 divided by 1/24,000 which equals 10x vertical exaggeration.
+For example, if one is using a typical U.S. Geological Survey topographic map with a horizontal scale of 1:24000 (1 in. on the map represents 24,000 in. in the real world) and a chosen vertical scale of 1:2400 (1 in. on the vertical scale represents 2,400 in. of vertical change), then the vertical exaggeration is simply 1/2,400 divided by 1/24,000 which equals 10x vertical exaggeration.

 Some vertical exaggeration is often useful, particularly when the topographic profile is being used primarily to show the ruggedness of the terrain.
-As per the previous example, on a 1:24000 map (the scale generally used on standard USGS 7.5min quadrangle maps), 1 in. on the lateral x-axis of the topographic profile represents 2000 ft., and these maps (depending on latitude) are around 6 by 8 mi. in total (east-west versus north-south) dimension.
-But in many map regions, there is substantially less than 2000 ft. (i.e., 1 in.) of vertical relief over the entire map area; therefore, a non-exaggerated profile shows very little variation on the y-axis, and an exaggerated profile may be desired.
+As per the previous example, on a 1:24000 map (the scale generally used on standard USGS 7.5-minute quadrangle maps), 1 in. on the lateral x-axis of the topographic profile represents 2,000 ft., and these maps (depending on latitude) are around 6 by 8 mi. in total (east-west versus north-south) dimension.
+But in many map regions, there is substantially less than 2,000 ft. (i.e., 1 in.) of vertical relief over the entire map area; therefore, a non-exaggerated profile shows very little variation on the y-axis, and an exaggerated profile may be desired.

 For the purpose of making geologic cross-sections, where the main interest is to project rock layers into the subsurface (and less significance is given to the surficial topographic variation), it is best to use a non-exaggerated topographic profile as the base from which to make the projections.
 With a non-exaggerated profile, the rock layer dip-angles do not need to be modified.
 This is discussed in greater detail in the “Making Geologic Cross Section” video.